 Not every company can qualify for relief for its investors under SEIS or EIS.
 Sadly, some companies find out once shares have been issued to investors.
-We have explained below why in two recent cases the investors were denied their EIS tax relief and HMRC won their cases.
+We have explained below some cases of when and why investors will be denied their EIS tax relief.

 EIS denied because of preferential rights given to some shareholders

 Abingdon Health Limited TC 05525 involved the creation of growth shares giving directors special rights.